Analysis of Clustering and Degree Index in Random Graphs and Complex Networks: Introduction

-The rest of the paper is organized as follows.
-Next section contains some basic observations on the clustering index, which can be easily adapted to the degree index.
+The remainder of the paper is organized as follows.
+The next section contains some basic observations on the clustering index, which can be easily adapted to the degree index.
 This section also includes a brief discussion on the comparison of the extremal cases of the degree index and the clustering index.
 Afterwards, in Section \ref{sec:clusind} we analyze the clustering index in Erd\H{o}s-R\'enyi graphs, and provide upper bounds for the expected clustering index for both $\alpha = 1$ and $2$.
 Later, in Section \ref{sec:degindex}, a similar study is done for the degree index.
-Section \ref{sec:otherrandom} is then devoted to a simulation based study for the indices under study for random regular graphs, Barab\'asi-Albert model and Watts-Strogatz model.
+Section \ref{sec:otherrandom} is then devoted to a simulation-based study for the indices under study for random regular graphs, the Barab\'asi-Albert model, and the Watts-Strogatz model.
 Lastly, we conclude the paper in Section \ref{sec:conclusion} with some discussions on possible future work.